ViroiDoc Project

 About the project

-ViroiDoc is an international, multidisciplinary and cross-sectoral doctoral network that aims to thoroughly understand and tackle viroids in line with the European Green Deal and the Farm-to-Fork strategy for sustainable crop production and food security.
+ViroiDoc is an international, multidisciplinary doctoral network focused on understanding and tackling viroids - tiny RNA pathogens that threaten global crop production.
+Aligned with the European Green Deal and the Farm-to-Fork strategy, the project supports sustainable agriculture and food security.

 Viroids are the smallest known plant pathogens consisting of a single circular RNA molecule.
 Annually, they are responsible for crop losses in the millions of euros worldwide.
 These losses impact both crop yields and quality.
 The international trade and climate change have enabled the spread of viroids to new geographical regions and hosts, thereby threatening global food security.